chandelures/openwrt-clash/README.md

 ## Features

-- Most features of open source clash core
+- Most of the features of open-source clash core are supported
 - Transparent proxy support
 - Forwarding DNS query to clash core
 - (Optional) Clash geoip support